Bunniapp/biddog/README.md

 /// @notice Places a bid to become the manager of a pool
 /// @param id The pool id
 /// @param manager The address of the manager
+/// @param payload The payload specifying what parameters the manager wants, e.g. swap fee
 /// @param rent The rent per epoch
-/// @param deposit The deposit amount, must be a multiple of rent and cover rent for >=K epochs function bid(PoolId id, address manager, uint24 swapFee, uint128 rent, uint128 deposit) external;
+/// @param deposit The deposit amount, must be a multiple of rent and cover rent for >=K epochs function bid(PoolId id, address manager, bytes7 payload, uint128 rent, uint128 deposit) external;

 /// @notice Adds deposit to the top bid.
 Only callable by topBids[id].manager.
 /// @param id The pool id